jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 End For
 ```

-Looking at this, I see that you could do this easily in Symbol, by making your own execution control command.
+Looking at this, I see that you could do this easily in Symbol, by making your own execution flow command.

 Notational Choice